alessandro-gentilini/alessandro-gentilini.github.io/geo/cumulative_distribution_function_for_earth_elevation.md

 > For most purposes, EGM2008 is an adequate approximation of mean sea level.

-Firs of all we plot the histogram for the Earth altimetry and bathymetry:
+First of all we plot the histogram for the Earth altimetry and bathymetry:

 ![Histogram of Earth altimetry and bathymetry](cdf_earth_elevation-Figure_2.png)